It was a tough decision choosing the 25 best cookbooks of all time and there was some heated debate over some of the entries.

 One of France’s greatest chefs, eaters and drinkers in the shape of Fernand Point has 200 recipes and endless silly stories to share in this masterwork.

-Check out Ma Gastronomie by Fernand Point and Thomas Keller on Amazon here.
+Check out Ma Gastronomie by Fernand Point and Thomas Keller here.

 This was voted the most useful cookbook in the world by Simon’s peers.